shamazmazum/voxvision/Tutorial.md

 camera->iface->method_name (camera, arg1, arg2, ...);
 ~~~~~~~~~~~~~~~~~~~~
 So the first argument to any method is a camera object itself, followed by other
 arguments.

+The current "simple camera" implementation supports collision detection and 6
+degrees of freedom (full translation and rotation in 3-dimensional
+space).
 Currently, if you want to implement your own camera class, you must
 re-implement all of those methods by yourself.
 It's possible, but very
 unpractical, so the whole design is a subject to refactoring.